eliashaeussler/typo3-warming/Documentation/Configuration/CrawlerConfiguration.rst

     ..  note::

         Only URLs matching the site's base URL are handled by the sub request handler.
-All other URLs (e.g. pages linking to external URLs) will be handled by the Guzzle's default handler.
+All other URLs (e.g. pages linking to external URLs) will be handled by Guzzle's default handler.